 - Rabies virus affects the central nervous system of warm-blooded animals.
 The rabies virus is shed (released) in the saliva of an infected animal.
 An animal usually contracts rabies from the bite of an infected animal.
-The virus may also enter the body if the mucous membranes (the moist lining/covering of the eyes, nose, or mouth) or a scratch or break in the skin have contact with saliva containing the rabies virus. - Once the rabies virus enters the body, it begins to multiply in the area near the entry site.
+The virus may also enter the body if a mucous membrane (the moist lining/covering of the eyes, nose, or mouth) or a scratch or break in the skin has contact with saliva containing the rabies virus. - Once the rabies virus enters the body, it begins to multiply in the area near the entry site.
 If the infection is not stopped at this point, the virus will eventually invade the nerve cells in the area.
 Once the virus is in the nerve tissue, it travels along the nerve to the brain where it continues to multiply.
 The virus may then spread along nerves from the brain to the salivary glands or other parts of the body.
-This incubation period lasts a varying amount of time; it can range from days to years, but the average length is 3 - 8 weeks (refer to Figures 1 and 2 in this chapter's appendix).
+This incubation period lasts a varying amount of time; it can range from days to years, but the average length is 3-8 weeks (refer to Figures 1 and 2 in this chapter's appendix).
+Some references use 3-12 weeks as the average length (it might be easy to remember 3 weeks to 3 months).